chibiboba/JS-120/Concepts/Lesson 2 Notes.md

 ##### Exception 1:

 - Arrow functions ignore the rule that a function or method's execution context depends soley on how you invoke it, now on how and where it's defined.
 - This exception comes in very handy when dealing with context loss.
 - A property of arrow functions is that <u>they inherit their execution context from the surrounding scope</u>.
-- An Arrow function defined inside anohter function always has the same context as the outer function:
+- An Arrow function defined inside another function always has the same context as the outer function:
+  - Does that mean the most outer function scope??

 ```js
 let obj = {